 - c.
 Section 8.7 requires that the "packaging and/or label of the device must distinguish between identical or similar products sold in both sterile and non-sterile condition". - d.
 Section 13.3 sets out the requirements for the labelling of sterile packs. - e.
 Section 13.6 sets out requirements for the instructions for use which must accompany each device, including instructions in the event of the sterile pack being damaged. - 1.14 Requirements for active implantable medical devices are similar, and users should consult the appropriate Directive and Regulations for details. - 1.15 It is likely that all or most products for clinical use that are not classified as medicinal products will be classified as medical devices.
 Whether such medical devices are subject to the Regulations is a complex issue turning on the relationship between the producer and the end-user of the devices and is discussed in MDA Directives Bulletin 18. - 1.16 Certain sterilizers used in a "medical environment" are regarded as "accessories" to medical devices, with the consequence that they are to be treated as medical devices in their own right.
 These machines, which are often (but not necessarily) transportable sterilizers designed for processing unwrapped instruments and utensils, are intended by their manufacturer for use with specific medical devices (such as surgical instruments or endoscopes) in accordance with the manufacturer's instructions for such devices. - 1.17 The European Committee for Standardisation (Comité Européen de Normalisation, CEN) has prepared a number of European Standards on the manufacture of medical devices.
 These are known as "harmonised" standards.
 Compliance with a harmonised standard is considered to bring with it a legal presumption of compliance with the essential requirements of the Directive it supports.
 Official notification of European Standards supporting EU Directives is published in the Official Journal of the European Communities and in the London, Edinburgh and Belfast Gazettes.
-European Standards are published in the UK by the British Standards Institution with "BS EN" prefixes. - Although compliance with a harmonised standard is not the only way of complying with the directives, it is the simplest.
+European Standards are published in the UK by the British Standards Institution with "BS EN" prefixes. - 1.18 Although compliance with a harmonised standard is not the only way of complying with the directives, it is the simplest.
 Purchasers intending to process sterile medical devices in compliance with the directives should therefore ensure that their processes conform with one of the harmonised standards.
 The following harmonised standards on the validation and control of sterilization processes are discussed in this Part of this SHTM: - a.
-EN 556 covering the requirements for a medical device to be labelled "sterile"; - b.
-EN 554 covering sterilization by "moist heat" (ie. steam); - c.
-EN 550 covering sterilization by ethylene oxide.
+EN 556 covering the requirements for a medical device to be labelled "sterile" (BS EN 556); - b.
+EN 554 covering sterilization by "moist heat" (ie. steam) (BS EN 554); - c.
+EN 550 covering sterilization by ethylene oxide (BS EN 550).

 - 1.19 These standards are themselves supported by the following standards for the specification of sterilizers which are discussed in Part 2 of this SHTM: - a.
-EN 285 covering "large" porous load sterilizers; - b.
-EN 1422 covering ethylene oxide sterilizers. - 1.20 There are no European Standards, as yet, for fluid sterilizers, sterilizers for unwrapped instruments and utensils, dry-heat sterilizers, low-temperature steam disinfectors, low-temperature steam and formaldehyde sterilizers or laboratory sterilizers.
-CEN technical committee TC102 is developing standards for "small" steam sterilizers which will cover certain porous load sterilizers and also sterilizers for unwrapped instruments and utensils.
-A list of European Standards specific to sterilization is given in the Reference section. - 1.21 This edition of SHTM 2010 has been written while the new standards are in the course of development.
-While the guidance given here is designed to be broadly consistent with the emerging standards, SHTM 2010 should not be regarded as a substitute for the standards themselves when ascertaining compliance with EU Directives and the UK Regulations that implement them. - 1.22 Guidance on the application of medical devices legislation to particular cases is beyond the scope of this SHTM and advice should be sought from the Medical Devices Agency (MDA) whose address may be found in Appendix 1.
+EN 285 covering "large" porous load sterilizers (BS EN 285); - b.
+EN 1422 covering ethylene oxide sterilizers (BS EN 1422). - 1.20 While the guidance given here is designed to be broadly consistent with the standards, SHTM 2010 should not be regarded as a substitute for the standards themselves when ascertaining compliance with EU Directives and the UK Regulations that implement them. - 1.21 Guidance on the application of medical devices legislation to particular cases is beyond the scope of this SHTM and advice should be sought from the Medical Devices Agency (MDA) whose address may be found in Appendix 1.